-Having an app extended the brand awareness by making cosmetics more accessible to young women interested in makeup.
-However, the strategy would not be complete without some social media.
-The two main Chinese social media platforms ( at least today) are WeChat, an instant messaging mobile app and Weibo, a micro-blogging platform similar to Twitter.
+Having an app extended brand awareness by making cosmetics more accessible to young women interested in makeup.
+However, the strategy would not be complete without social media.
+The two main Chinese social media platforms ( at least today) are WeChat, an instant messaging mobile app, and Weibo, a micro-blogging platform similar to Twitter.
 WeChat has over 600 million monthly active users in China while Weibo enjoys about 222 million active users.

-The Makeup Genius possess a feature which enables the user to directly purchase online and to share on WeChat with their friend their make-over.
+The Makeup Genius possesses a feature that enables the user to directly purchase online and to share their on WeChat with their friend during their makeover.

 In order to attract even more consumers, several videos were posted on both WeChat and Weibo to present to different L’Oreal brands.

 In 2015, L’Oreal launched a video online campaign on WeChat during France’s annual Cannes Film festival.
 The group used a picture of their beautiful brand ambassador Fan Bing Bing, a famous Chinese actress, and singer, to attract WeChat users to click on the image to watch a video asking for the viewers to join her ( a bit like Snapchat stories) in her journey at the Cannes Film Festival.
 This campaign helped L’Oreal to gain more followers and even bought online.

-As for the men cosmetics products of L’Oreal, the company created a specific avatar for their brand ambassador Jing Boran and inserted it into Cool Run Everyday, a very famous online video game on WeChat.
+As for the men’s cosmetics products of L’Oreal, the company created a specific avatar for their brand ambassador Jing Boran and inserted it into Cool Run every day, a very famous online video game on WeChat.
 Afterward, players could receive some coupons to buy L’Oreal products.

 SEO & Content Strategy on Their Website.

 It is really interesting to see a brand finally settled on its site, quality information for users: beauty tips.

-This is beneficial for SEO … but mostly it gives a reason to the curious girls to go on the site for beauty tips.
+This is beneficial for SEO … but mostly it gives a reason for curious girls to go on the site for beauty tips.
 Most of the official websites of brands do not have so many visitors because of a lack of interesting content.

 and here… L’Oreal change it! http://www.lorealparis.com.cn/